dojot/dojot/connector/mqtt/vernemq/broker/README.md

 # **Configuration**

-There are two configurations for VerneMQ: the one provided by the VerneMQ itself and the Dojot's one.
+There are two configurations for the dojot VerneMQ service: the one provided by the VerneMQ itself and the Dojot's one.

 ## **Dojot**